 “I would’ve predicted exactly what the study found in its broader strokes,” Dr. Jordan Tishler, who has worked as a cannabis specialist for more than 20 years (and was not involved in the study), told Fatherly.
 “I would say that cannabis would decrease the incidence of intimate partner violence.”

 This may be due to the fact that, “chronic [marijuana] users exhibit blunted emotional reaction to threat stimuli, which may also decrease the likelihood of aggressive behavior,” Benjamin Krasne, a physician and anesthesiologist, who was not involved in the study, told Fatherly.
 “It does seem likely that couples who use cannabis are less likely to perpetrate intimate partner violence due to reduced stress and anxiety as elicited by the chronic use of this drug.”

 Tishler takes it one step further, and argues that cannabis use need not be chronic to quell anxiety — the occasional toke will do just fine.
 Although weed has the reputation for provoking paranoia and anxiety, which it very much can do, those reactions are dose dependent.
 Lower doses of THC prescribed by a doctor can have the opposite effect on cannabinoid receptors, calming them down as opposed to revving them up.
 This can potentially stop the feedback loop that causes anxiety to spiral out of control, and occasionally morph into anger, Tishler explains.

 Regardless, couples enduring chronic conflict and aggression should not expect marijuana to be a quick fix.
 It’s similarly worth mentioning that the findings were based on self-reported data on drug use and acts of aggression, two areas that people tend to be less forthcoming about.
 So the study is not without its weaknesses.

 To Tishler, it’s not as simple as chronic pot use helping couples escape their problems.
 He’s seen low doses of cannabis help improve sex, intimacy, and the overall bonds for a variety of couples, regardless of why it was originally prescribed.
-“We may be getting reduced anxiety and greater intimacy, which are not the same thing, but a double benefit cannabis it’s not surprising that cannabis helps enhance marriages,” he says.
+“We may be getting reduced anxiety and greater intimacy, which are not the same thing, but it’s not surprising that cannabis helps enhance marriages,” he says.